Linus Torvalds: Git

 On 3 April 2005, Torvalds began development on Git, version control software that later became widely used.
+Torvalds turned it over to Junio Hamano, who became its head maintainer in mid 2005.

 Subsurface

 Subsurface is software for logging and planning scuba dives, which Torvalds began developing in late 2011.
-It is free and open-source software distributed under the terms of the GNU General Public License version 2.
+It is free and open source software distributed under the terms of the GNU General Public License version 2.
 Dirk Hohndel became its head maintainer in late 2012.

 Sparse

 Sparse is a static analysis tool that flags constructs that are likely to be of interest to kernel developers, such as the mixing of pointers to user and kernel address spaces.